Air Fryer Recipe

 Lemon Herb Crusted Haddock

-Lemon herb crusted haddock is a delightful dish that combines zesty lemon and herbs with the delicate taste of haddock, perfect for air frying.
+Lemon herb crusted haddock is a bright, simple dish, pairing zesty lemon and fresh herbs with the gentle flavour of haddock, just right for cooking in the air fryer.

 Ingredients